skaloud/DNA-metabarcoding-course/lesson5/lesson5.md

    - **Overrepresented Sequences**: List of sequences that occur more frequently than expected.
    - **Adapter Content**: Ideally, there should be minimal adapter contamination.
    - **Kmer Content**: High enrichment at the beginning of sequences is OK due to the presence of barcodes.

+### Excercises

+1. **Extract reads whose titles contain 12801 and save them to the file barcode.fastq.gz**
+   - Try to use the Linux commands specified above.
+   - How many reads did you extract?

+2. **Determine the average length of all reads in the file barcode.fastq.gz**
+   - Try to use AI tools to generate the script.

 ---